petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/blog-entry-editor-reference.md

 ## Using the Editor's Code View

-To switch to code view, click the the Source icon (</>) that appears when you place your cursor in the Content area.
+To switch to code view, click the the source icon (</>) that appears when you place your cursor in the content area.
 The following buttons exist at the top-right of code view:

 ![Using the Code View](./blog-entry-editor-reference/images/03.png)